 4. Avoiding Mock Tests

 Mock tests are essential for your preparation.
-They replicates the actual exam environment and help you identify your strengths and weaknesses.
+They replicate the actual exam environment and help you identify your strengths and weaknesses.
 Regularly taking mock tests allows you to adjust your study plan based on your performance and get comfortable with the test format.

 5. Focusing Only on Strengths